grosheth/gysmo/dev-checklist.md

   - [x] - Menu type: box (default)
   - [x] - Menu type: list (same as box but without the box)
   - [ ] - Menu type: wtf (completely randomized menu, mixes all the types)
+    - split the ascii art in half and put it on the left and top or right and bottom
+    - Put the ascii art behind the menu?

 - [x] - Option to passe RGB values for colors